 - MDMA (Ecstasy)

 Different drugs stay in the body for different amounts of time.
-In addition, a variety of factors determine how long drugs last in someone’s system.
+In addition, a variety of factors determine how long drugs last in someone’s system such as:

 - Body Mass Index (BMI)